Vyral/greg-mcdaniel/_posts/2020-07-10-agents-dont-overprice-properties-on-purpose.md

 {% include pullquote.html %}

 I want you to keep this in mind because our next myth is, “The real estate agent with the lowest commission will net the seller more.”
-Is this true?
-Stay tuned to find out.
+Is this true? <u><a target="_blank" rel="noopener" href="https://mcdanielcallahanblog.com/does-a-lower-commission-mean-more-money.html">Stay tuned to find out</a></u>.

 If you have any other questions for me in the meantime, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you.